Introduction

 In reality, onGlyphsAvailable and onImagesAvailable events will be fired from GlyphManager and ImageManger instances.
 For brevity, this document does not speak of these classes.

-MapLibre Native for Android
+MapLibre Native profiling

 }